szeremeta1/new-york-times-discord-bot/README.md

 Once the bot is running and connected to your Discord server, it will automatically fetch the top headlines from the New York Times RSS feed at regular intervals and send them as neatly formatted messages to the specified channel.

-You can customize the fetch interval and other settings by modifying the code in `src/news.js` and `src/config.js`.
+You can customize the fetch interval and other settings by modifying the code in `src/news.js` and `src/bot.js`.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.